 Please have all official transcripts or academic records from every college or university you have attended outside the U.S. sent directly to Drake University.
 Please use the following guidelines to assist you:

 Drake University conducts on-campus and virtual admission interviews for all MAT applicants.
 Althought the nature and structure of the interview process is ideally completed on Drake's campus, virtual interview options are available to applicants for whom travel is a barrier.
 The admission interview is one part of a full day of programming, designed to showcase Drake, the College of Pharmacy and Health Sciences and the MAT program to applicants.
 Applicants who travel to campus to interview should expect to spend a full day at Drake for this event.

-International students who are admitted to the MAT program will work with international admission counselors in our Office of Admission to determine eligibility for and next steps in obtaining appropriate documentation for study in the United States and at Drake.
+International students who are admitted to the MAT program will work with staff in our Office of Global Engagement to determine eligibility for and next steps in obtaining appropriate documentation for study in the United States and at Drake.
 The College of Pharmacy and Health Sciences will provide information about the steps to enrollment, which include

 All admitted international students must submit documented evidence of financial support for educational expenses.
 The Office of Global Engagement will assist you with obtaining the necessary financial certificate for Drake University.
 This financial certificate must be signed by you and your sponsor.
 This document must also be either countersigned and sealed by your sponsor's bank, or a separate letter or statement may be issued to support the information provided on the certificate.
-This document can be sent to:

 Questions regarding admission to the MAT program should be directed to the College of Pharmacy and Health Sciences at firstname.lastname@example.org.